ISTHATDISTANCE/InteractOut_Android/README.md

 # InteractOut: Leveraging Interaction Proxies as Input Manipulation Strategies for Reducing Smartphone Overuse

 InteractOut is a smartphone overuse intervention tool that use Interaction Proxies [1] techniques to make users’ touch input less usable in order to reduce users’ desire to continue using smartphone.
+The paper of this project was accepted by CHI 2024.

 This is the source code of InteractOut.
 See [Video](https://drive.google.com/file/d/1xvOINBRq7q5QfQX264acldPrVT7J8bUo/view?usp=sharing) for the brief introduction.